Nolan Reimold: 2010

-Reimold started the season with the Baltimore Orioles as the starting left fielder.
+Reimold started the season with the Baltimore as the team's starting left fielder.
 After a slow start in his first 83 at-bats, Reimold was demoted back to Norfolk on May 12, 2010, where the coaching staff was retooling him to play first base.
 During that time, the Orioles released their starting first baseman Garrett Atkins, with speculation that it would allow Reimold to rejoin the Orioles after the All-Star Break.
 Instead, Reimold spent most of the year in Norfolk, not returning to the big leagues until September.

 2011

 Reimold had a successful 2011 campaign with most of his playing time in left field after Luke Scott tore his labrum and Félix Pie was sent down to the minor leagues.
 In the season finale against the visiting Boston Red Sox, he tied the game on an RBI double and crossed the plate for the game-winning run.
 The loss, coupled with the walk-off win by the Tampa Bay Rays minutes later, eliminated the Red Sox from playoff contention.